 Mud crab, S. serrata is an edible crab and is popular as an "excellent high protein aquatic source".
 Because of its high protein content and also of its economic importance, it is one of the cultivable aquatic species in this part of country.
 Among the crustacean models, mud crab S. serrata is also widely used experimental models to study a) the biological effects of pharmacological agents (Girish et al., 2015; Venkaiah et al., 2019) b) the effects of environmental pollutants (Bharathkumar et al., 2022; Yang et al., 2023) infection of biotic factors like viruses (Rajendran et al., 2022) and d) identification and characterization of new proteins (Neelima et al., 2022).
-In this study, we selected S. serrata as an experimental model to study the possible role of RA isomers on carbohydrate metabolism.
+This study explores the under examined role of RA isomers in carbohydrate metabolism and their potential regulatory interactions with CHH in crustaceans.
+To address this notion, in this study, we selected S. serrata as an experimental model to study the possible role of RA isomers on carbohydrate metabolism.
 Further, we did in silico analysis to understand the interactions between RA isomers and tributyltin against Scylla, RXR.
 Materials and methods